Column filtering

 Demo

 This example creates a grid with filtering enabled for all columns through columnDefaults.
 The grid displays various fruit data with different data types including strings, numbers, booleans, and dates.
-The weight column has an initial filter set to show only items weighing more than 1000 units, demonstrating how to pre-configure filtering conditions.
+The weight column has an initial filter set to show only items weighing more than 1000 units, demonstrating how to pre-configure filtering rules.
 The grouped header structure shows how filtering works with complex column layouts.